mihaelsegulja/dotfiles/README.md

 ## dotfiles

-The `dotfiles/` directory contains, my dotfiles, which are managed with `stow`.
+The `dotfiles/` directory contains my dotfiles, which are managed with `stow`.

 ## scripts